alexSysBio/image_drift_correction/README.md

 An example of the drift correction is shown below.
 The uncorrected movie is on the left, and the drif-corrected time-lapse movie is shown on the right:
 ![movie_example.gif](https://github.com/alexSysBio/image_drift_correction/blob/main/correction_example.gif)

+An example of using the functions provided in the repository is included in the 'drift_correction_user_guide.py' script.